Raymond Lewis

 Raymond Lewis (September 3, 1952 – February 11, 2001) was an American basketball and streetball player.
-After playing college basketball for Cal State LA, he was drafted by the Philadelphia 76ers in the first round of the 1973 NBA Draft.
+After playing college basketball for Cal State LA, he was drafted by the Philadelphia 76ers in the first round of the 1973 NBA draft.
 He never played in the NBA but made a name for himself as one of the best streetball players in California.

 High school career

 Lewis played high school basketball for Verbum Dei in Los Angeles where he led the Eagles to an 84–4 record and won three consecutive CIF titles from 1969 to 1971.

 College career

 After his standout high school career, Lewis received around 250 scholarships offers, including from UCLA, USC and Long Beach State.
 He ultimately accepted an offer from Cal State LA, allegedly after receiving a brand new red Corvette and a monthly $2000 payment.
 As a freshman, he averaged 39 points a game while shooting 58% from the field for the freshman team.
 He scored 73 points in a game against UC Santa Barbara.
 During his sophomore season, he averaged 32.9 points per game, finishing second in the nation behind Pepperdine's Bird Averitt.
 On February 23, 1973, he scored 53 points in a victory over a Jerry Tarkanian-coached Long Beach State.
+Allen was selected to the All-Pacific Coast Athletic Association first-team in 1973.